 - From Battleborn are the Varelsi, a legion of extra-dimensional cosmic horrors who have been consuming stars to a point that only one star Solus is all that remains in the entire universe.

 - Stellaris has the Prethoryn Scourge end-game crisis.
 They invade the galaxy from the outside and invade anything in sight, killing off any native pops on planets they conquer and turning fallen planets into 'infested worlds' that spawn more Scourge, repeat until the galaxy is all Scourge.
-However they can't exterminate robot pops in the current build, leaving robot-inhabited planets conquered by the Scourge in a permanent limbo situation.

 - Metroid has the titular lifeforms that exist only to devour any living thing they encounter and make more of themselves.
 However, the later games reveal, after Samus has hunted them to extinction, that they were deliberately artificially created to deal with a parasite that is even worse, and which the universe now has no defense against.
 OOPS!